piotrmurach/pastel/README.md

 ### 2.3 Undecorate

 It performs the opposite to `decorate` method by turning color escape sequences found in the string into a list of hash objects corresponding with the attribute names set by those sequences.
-The hash objects contain `:foreground`, `:background`, `:text` and `:style` keys.
+Depending on the parsed string, each hash object may contain `:foreground`, `:background`, `:text` and/or `:style` keys.

 ```ruby
 pastel.undecorate("\e[32mfoo\e[0m \e[31mbar\e[0m")
 # => [{foreground: :green, text: 'foo'}, {text: ' '}, {foreground: :red, text: 'bar'}]
 ```

+To translate the color name into sequence use [lookup](#27-lookup)

 ### 2.4 Detach